Claudia J. Gomez

 What values are most important to you in your work and personal life?

 I value giving back to the community and am deeply committed to volunteering.
-My involvement with organizations such as the Y.M.C.A., Extending a Hand Foundation, and other nonprofits allows me to support underprivileged children and contribute meaningfully outside of my professional practice.
+My involvement with organizations such as the Y.M.C.A., Extending a Hand Foundation, Sister cities of Delray and other nonprofits have allowed me to support underprivileged children and contribute meaningfully outside of my professional practice.